The survey also revealed that the biggest impactors on mental health were pressures linked to work (54%,) and money worries (44%,).

 - Try to be non-judgemental

-This is something that may take practice but begin by looking at just the facts, not on the good or the bad, the should or the should not.
+Begin by looking at just the facts, not on the good or the bad, the should or the should not.

 - Do one thing at a time